jevenson/v1/content/projects/travelex-app/index.md

     - Built with NativeScript & TypeScript
     - Cross Platform for iOS and Android
     - Challenging Deadline
+summary: Built as a cross platform app with NativeScript & TypeScript with a challenging deadline.
 ---

 Info about TIS app here